Algorithms for the uniqueness of the longest common subsequence: Problem setup

 For some species, the DNA is a line \cite{rowley2018organizational}.
 We can represent this DNA as a linear gene sequence of distinct numbers that represent genes: $(1,2,3,4)$.
 If some genes change their transcriptional orientations, we can simply detect them and handle the remaining genes.
 Now a linear DNA naturally has a direction (from 5' end to 3' end), thus $(1,2,3,4)$ and $(4,3,2,1)$ are two different gene sequences.

 Consider two linear gene sequences from different individuals: $(1,2,3,4)$ and $(1,4,2,3)$.
 We can intuitively detect that gene $4$ changes its relative position, and should be regarded as a transposable gene.
 However, changing the positions of genes $2,3$ can also transform one sequence into the other.
 The reason that we think gene $4$ (not genes $2,3$) changes its relative position is that the number of genes we need to move is smaller.
-However, the number of genes that change their relative locations is difficult to determine.
+Nevertheless, the number of genes that change their relative locations is difficult to determine.
 We can consider the complement of transposable genes, i.e., genes that do not change their relative positions.
-These fixed genes can be easily defined as the longest common subsequence of given gene sequences.
-Here a common subsequence consists of some genes (not necessarily adjacent, different from a substring) that keep their relative orders in the original sequences. \emph{Thus transposable genes are the complement of this longest common subsequence.} Notice that the longest common subsequence might not be unique.
-We classify genes by their relations with the longest common subsequence(s).
-The motivation of classifying transposable genes with respect to the intersection and union of longest common subsequences is similar to defining essential variables with Markov boundaries in causal inference \cite{wang2020causal}.
+These fixed genes can be easily defined as the LCS of the given gene sequences.
+Here a common subsequence consists of some genes (not necessarily adjacent, different from a substring) that keep their relative orders in the original sequences. \emph{Thus transposable genes are the complement of this LCS.} Notice that the LCS might not be unique.
+We classify genes by their relations with the LCS(s).
+The motivation of classifying transposable genes with respect to the intersection and union of LCSs is similar to defining essential variables with Markov boundaries in causal inference \cite{wang2020causal}.

-\begin{definition} A gene is \textbf{proper-transposable} if it is not contained in any longest common subsequence.
-A gene is \textbf{non-transposable} if it is contained in every longest common subsequence.
-A gene is \textbf{quasi-transposable} if it is contained in some but not all longest common subsequences. \end{definition}
+\begin{definition} A gene is \textbf{proper-transposable} if it is not contained in any LCS.
+A gene is \textbf{non-transposable} if it is contained in every LCS.
+A gene is \textbf{quasi-transposable} if it is contained in some but not all LCSs. \end{definition}

-In the example of $(1,2,3,4)$ and $(1,4,2,3)$, the unique longest common subsequence is $(1,2,3)$.
+In the example of $(1,2,3,4)$ and $(1,4,2,3)$, the unique LCS is $(1,2,3)$.
 Thus $4$ is proper-transposable, and $1,2,3$ are non-transposable.
-In the following, we consider other scenarios, where the proper/quasi/non-transposable genes still follow Definition~\ref{def1}, but the definition of the longest common subsequence differs.
+In the following, we consider other scenarios, where the proper/quasi/non-transposable genes still follow Definition~\ref{def1}, but the definition of the LCS differs.